 - When you have the widgets arranged to your liking, tap Done.

 With the split view in iPadOS, you can access different apps, or different parts of one app, on the same screen.
 It’s great for photo sorting, email, and note-taking.
 To use iPadOS’s advanced multi-app features, make sure you have first enabled them in Settings > Home Screen & Dock.
 Toggle on all three choices to see which ones will be most useful to you.
 You can always adjust the choices later.

 - Allow Multiple Apps lets you drag apps from the dock to the middle of the screen to create a split view and slide-over swipes.

 - Picture in Picture allows videos you are watching to continue playing in a small window even when you are working in a different app.

-- Gestures enables all the built-in gestures for optimal operation.
+- Gestures enables all the OS built-in gestures for optimal operation.

 Slide over gets a makeover

-The iPad slid- over feature now lets you keep multiple apps open in slide-over mode and switch between them with a swipe.
-Once you get fluid with the technique, it provides a quick and easy way to juggle several apps at once without having to return to the dock or navigate around.
+The iPad slide-over feature lets you keep multiple apps open in slide-over mode and switch between them with a swipe.
+It can be a bit awkward at first, but once you get fluid with the technique, it provides a quick and easy way to juggle several apps at once without having to navigate or return to the dock.